KillianMcCourt/DummyDynamatic/TimingInformation.md

 2. **File Reading**: Parse the entire components.json file
 3. **Data Extraction**: For each operator in the JSON:
    - Create a TimingModel instance
-   - Extract latency, delay, and port timing data, with recursive calls to an overloaded fromJSON function
+   - Extract latency, delay, and port timing data, with appropriate calls to an overloaded fromJSON function (example for BitwidthDepMetric [here](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L373) )
    - Handle bitwidth-dependent values appropriately
    - Insert the completed model into the TimingDatabase